jnehohwa/HexSoftware_WebScraper/README.md

 python scrape_books.py --log-level DEBUG
 ```

-## 📝 License
+##  License

 This project is created for HexSoftwares internship purposes.

-## 🤝 Contributing
+##  Contributing

 This is an internship project.
-For questions or issues, please contact the development team.
+For questions or issues, please contact Joshua Nehohwa.

 ---